-Chatelherault is the palacial hunting lodge originally built by the Hamiltons in the 17th century and restored in this century.
+Chatelherault is the palacial hunting lodge originally built by the Hamiltons in the 17th century and restored in the 20th century.
 Cadzow Castle can be found on the grounds surrounding Chatelherault.

 Although Chatelherault looks impressive from the front, it is actually fairly narrow and it’s the facade that’s impressive, not the depth.

 However, it is the starting point for the tour of Cadzow, and the first information about Cadzow Castle can be found in a brochure as you leave Chatelherault.

 Just a few hundred yards from Chatelherault, the plaque in front of Cadzow Castle gives more, and seemingly conflicting, information.

 The plaque (pictured here) is on the castle grounds, just inside of the fence that surrounds the ruins.

 “When princely Hamilton’s abode Ennobled

 — Sir Walter Scott: Cadyow Castle

 The Hamiltons have owned land in this area since the fourteenth century.
 Their earliest castle was a timber structure, the motte, or mound, of which can still be seen in Hamilton Low Park.
 This was replaced by the Castle of Hamilton in 1445 and eventually developed into Hamilton Palace (demolished in 1928).
 The reason for building Cadzow is not clear; nor is the precise date of its construction.